Giampiero Boniperti: Style of play

-A talented, creative, and prolific forward, with good technique, Boniperti is regarded by several pundits as one of the greatest and most successful Italian players of all time, and is considered by some in the sport, including Alessandro Del Piero, as one of Juventus's greatest players ever.
+A talented, creative, and prolific forward, with good technique, Boniperti is regarded by several pundits as one of the greatest and most successful Italian players of all time and is considered by some in the sport, including Alessandro Del Piero, as one of Juventus's greatest players ever.
 A forward, he began his career as a striker, making a name for himself due to his eye for goal, and later emerging to prominence as a goalscorer for much of his career; in this role, he was usually supported by teammates such as John and Karl Aage Hansen, and Karl Aage Præst.
 As a centre-forward, he was known for his ability in the air and for having the capacity to score with both feet, as well as his head.
 A team player, in the later part of his career, he moved into a deeper position, functioning as a second striker or inside forward, as an attacking midfielder, as a winger, or even as a central midfielder, as a defensive midfielder, or as a midfield playmaker.
-Due to his ball control, technical ability, vision, tactical intelligence, and passing range, he excelled as an assist provider during the final few years of his career, creatively supporting his more offensive team mates John Charles and Omar Sívori.
+Due to his ball control, technical ability, vision, tactical intelligence, and passing range, he excelled as an assist provider during the final few years of his career, creatively supporting his more offensive teammates John Charles and Omar Sívori.
 In addition to his footballing ability, he was also known for his leadership.

 After retirement

 Juventus executive

 A short while after his retirement, the Agnelli family offered Boniperti an executive position as a director in the club's management team; in 1971, he was appointed the chairman of the board of directors (presidente del consiglio di amministrazione), a position he held for many years, and still had a role at the club as one of the honorary chairmen (Presidenti Onorari, served along with Franzo Grande Stevens).

-He often found the pressure of watching rather than playing quite unbearable, and was known to drive around Turin at half time and just listen to the match on the radio.
+He often found the pressure of watching rather than playing quite unbearable, and was known to drive around Turin at halftime and just listen to the match on the radio.
 When players asked for pay rises, Boniperti would point to photographs of recent defeats on the wall and turn them away in shame.
 The pressure of remaining Italy's top team was intense for him, even behind the scenes.